The Frisco Kid

 A.frame

 Few actors in Hollywood history have racked up as many classic roles as Harrison Ford, whose leading man looks and grounded personality rocketed him to stardom in the late '70s.
-Working with some of the most notable directors of his generation including Steven Spielberg, George Lucas, Ridley Scott, Alan J. Pakula, Peter Weir and Mike Nichols, he has traversed the farthest reaches of space and the deepest recesses of unexplored jungles while showing a willingness to go against his public image in more daring roles along the way.
+Working with some of the most notable directors of his generation — or any generation for that matter, including Steven Spielberg, George Lucas, Ridley Scott, Alan J. Pakula, Peter Weir and Mike Nichols, Ford has traversed the farthest reaches of space and the deepest recesses of unexplored jungles while showing a willingness to go against his public image in more daring roles along the way.

 1